About the Wellness Department

 What is the Wellness Department?

-The Wellness Department is in its fourth year as a department at Kinkaid.
+The Wellness Department is in its sixth year as a department at Kinkaid.
 The department is a part of the Physical Education/Athletics and Wellness Department.
 In the first year we worked to gather data to better assess what we as a school community currently do well and where curriculum deficiencies occur.
 Our goal is to help our students from Pre-K through Grade 12 be emotionally, physically, and socially healthy individuals.
-Cheryl Mitchell is the Director of the Wellness Team.
-Some of the things that the Wellness Department will do include curriculum mapping and updates, educational assemblies, bulletin boards, and the upcoming opening of the Wellness Website.
+Some of the things that the Wellness Department will do include curriculum mapping and updates, educational assemblies, and bulletin boards.
 Through the website, curriculum development, and various communications, we hope to provide resources for teachers, coaches, and the parent community.

 Molly Higby: Lower School